Magento Overseas: Trading Internationally

 When Swiss-based Dufry went global online, they chose make the transition with Magento.
 The Swiss travel retailer Dufry operates over 2,200 duty-free and duty-paid shops in airports, cruise liners, seaports, and other tourist locations.
 Dufry chose Magento Commerce for its ability to launch multiple sites across different geographic locations, supporting different languages, currencies, and products.
 In their first year on Magento, Dufry launched 12 international online stores, and another 16 in the year following their Magento implementation, exposing their products to 2.5 billion potential customers.

 Reaching New Customers Abroad: Summing Up

-We hope we’ve shown, not only how important it is to conduct extensive research, but how essential it is to choose the right software.
-Magento is an incredibly sophisticated, feature-rich platform (see what it can do in our complete Magento Guide).
-We believe, in the right hands, it’s the perfect tool for getting your message across to your audience.
-In land or overseas, Magento has all the tools for the job.
+We hope we've shown, not only how important it is to conduct extensive research, but how essential it is to choose the right software.
+Magento is an incredibly sophisticated, feature-rich platform.
+In the right hands, it's the perfect tool for getting your message across to your audience, whatever the sector, whereever the location.

 Ready to Make the Switch?
 See our Magento 2 Migration Page for Help and Advice

 Have a Question or Want to Check out our Credentials?
 See our full list of services here.